charles-mutabazi/cbs-frontend-assignment/README.md

-# Company XYZ Transport Booking System - Frontend
+# Company XYZ Car Booking System - Frontend

-This repository contains the transport booking system for Company XYZ, designed to manage the transportation needs of a large number of employees with a limited number of vehicles.
+This repository contains the car booking system for Company XYZ, designed to manage the transportation needs of a large number of employees with a limited number of vehicles.
 The system is built to handle high loads, provide booking management, and ensure reliable, secure operations.

 ## Table of Contents